Ergodic states on type III$_1$ factors and ergodic actions: Introduction

 The \emph{centralizer} $M_\vphi$ of a faithful normal state $\vphi$ on a von Neumann algebra $M$ is defined as the von Neumann subalgebra of elements $a \in M$ satisfying the trace-like property $ \vphi(ax) = \vphi(x a)$ for all $x \in M$.
 The centralizer $M_\vphi$ coincides with the fixed point subalgebra of the modular automorphism group $(\si_t^\vphi)_{t \in \R}$.
 The state $\vphi$ is a \emph{trace} when $M_\vphi=M$, or equivalently when $(\si_t^\vphi)_{t \in \R}$ is trivial.
 At the extreme opposite, the state $\vphi$ is said to be \emph{ergodic} if $M_\vphi = \C 1$, which amounts to requiring that the modular automorphism group $(\si_t^\vphi)_{t \in \R}$ acts ergodically on $M$.

-The first construction of a nontrivial factor with an ergodic state goes back to one of the first papers in modular theory, see the corollary of \cite[Theorem 1 in Section 3]{HT70}.
-Then in \cite[Proof of Theorem 3]{Lon78}, it was proven that $M$ must be a type III$_1$ factor if $M$ admits an ergodic faithful normal state.
-The converse implication remained an open problem that, given the importance of type III$_1$ factors in quantum field theory (see e.g.\ \cite{Yng04}), continued to pop up in the literature.
-The question also appeared explicitly in \cite{MU12}, where a natural Banach space geometry property for the predual of a von Neumann algebra $M$ is shown to be equivalent to the absence of ergodic states on corners $pMp$.
-We solve this problem here and the following is our first main result.
+It is rather difficult to produce ergodic states.
+In fact, the first example of a nontrivial factor with an ergodic state was constructed by using the CAR functor from quantum field theory, see the corollary of \cite[Theorem 1 in Section 3]{HT70}.
+After Connes established in \cite{Con72} his classification of type III factors into subtypes III$_\lambda, \: \lambda \in [0,1]$, Longo proved in \cite[Proof of Theorem 3]{Lon78} that if a von Neumann algebra $M$ admits an ergodic faithful normal state then it must be a type III$_1$ factor.
+However, the converse implication remained an open problem.
+Given the importance of type III$_1$ factors in quantum field theory (see e.g.\ \cite{Yng04}), this question continued to pop up in the literature.
+It also appeared explicitly in \cite{MU12}, where a natural Banach space geometry property for the predual of a von Neumann algebra $M$ is shown to be equivalent to the absence of ergodic states on corners $pMp$.
+Our first main result solves this question affirmatively.

 For every von Neumann algebra $M$, we denote by $\St(M)$ the set of faithful normal states on $M$ and by $\Serg(M)$ the subset of ergodic faithful normal states.
+We denote by $\St_1(M)$ the Polish space of all normal states on $M$.

 \begin{letterthm} Let $M \neq \C 1$ be a nontrivial von Neumann algebra with separable predual.
-Then the following statements are equivalent. \begin{enumlist} \item $M$ is a type III$_1$ factor. \item $\Serg(M)$ is nonempty. \item $\Serg(M)$ is a dense $G_\delta$ subset of $\St(M)$. \end{enumlist} \end{letterthm}
+Then the following statements are equivalent. \begin{enumlist} \item $M$ is a type III$_1$ factor. \item $\Serg(M)$ is nonempty. \item $\Serg(M)$ is a dense $G_\delta$ subset of $\St_1(M)$. \end{enumlist} \end{letterthm}

 The proof of Theorem~\ref{thmA} is based on a Baire category argument.
 In order to write $\Serg(M)$ as a countable intersection of dense open sets in $\St(M)$, we combine the Connes-St{\o}rmer transitivity theorem \cite[Theorem 4]{CS76} and Popa's ``local quantization'' theorem \cite[Theorem A.1.2]{Pop92}.
 As we explain in Remark \ref{rem.not-separable}, the separability assumption is essential: there are type III$_1$ factors $M$ with nonseparable predual that are countably decomposable (i.e.\ $\St(M)$ is nonempty) but for which $\Serg(M)$ is empty.